monarch-initiative/biolink-api/ontobio/README.md

-# obographs - a python API for working with ontology graphs
+# ontobio - a python API for working with ontology graphs

-NOTE: This is a standalone module currently in the biolink-api repo.
-It does not depend on any other module in this repo (other than prefixcommons), and will be moved to its own repo.

-Thhis module provides a general purpose Ontology object that is bound to either remote services, PURLs or a local file, and provides various operations on these objects, including extraction to trees and subgraphs.
-See the command line examples below for a general picture.
+This module provides objects and utility methods for working with ontologies and associations of entities (genes, variants, etc) to ontology classes.

+The ontologies and associations can either be local files or provided by remote services (currently the OntoBee SPARQL service for ontologies and a Monarch or GO Golr service for associations).

+# Ontologies

 There are two ways of initiating an ontology object: